When to buy your wedding dress if you’re losing weight

-Here at Andrea Hawkes, we encourage our brides to order their dresses in plenty of time before the wedding ceremony, even if they are planning on losing weight.
+In our experience, it’s best to buy your dress in plenty of time before the wedding ceremony, even if you’re planning on losing weight.
 It’s best to order your bridal dress as soon as you decide which gown is for you, rather than waiting to lose weight first.

 Bridal designers and makers like us will then have enough time to order the fabric and begin creating your dress.
 Allowing us time to plan your full fittings schedule with our team and flexibility to ensure your dress is perfect.